AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Argument Refinement Module

 \subsection{Evaluation Metrics}

 We employ both automatic and human evaluations in our experiments.
 Automatically evaluating open-ended text generation tasks is a challenging task~\cite{celikyilmaz2020evaluation}.
-Recent work leverages LLMs to conduct reference-free text generation evaluation on tasks such as summarization and dialogue generation~\cite{liu2023gpteval,fu2023gptscore}.
-Therefore, we propose a LLM-based counterargument evaluation method leveraging GPT-4~\cite{openai2023gpt4}.
-We mainly evaluate two aspects: \textbf{coherence} and \textbf{persuasion}.
+Recent work has shown that leveraging LLMs to conduct reference-free text generation evaluation aligns well with human preference~\cite{liu2023gpteval,fu2023gptscore}.
+Therefore, we propose a LLM-based counterargument evaluation method leveraging GPT-4~\cite{openai2023gpt4} to judge the ouptuts.~\footnote{We do not include reference-based metrics due to the open-ended nature of argument generation, where multiple valid arguments may exist for the same input.}